 Intermittent mechanical traction

 Clinicians have applied traction to the spine for back and neck pain for centuries.
 When the structures around the spine are hurting, there are often areas of increased internal pressure because of a bulging disc or local swelling.
 Pulling the vertebras away from one another helps decrease this pressure and relieve the pain and inflammation.
 When done in an intermittent way (pull-release-pull-release), the results are usually quick and very noticeable.

 Manual therapists often apply traction with their hands but mechanical devices are increasingly added to the arsenal of treatment tools.
 They used to be large and a bit clunky but not anymore.
 Modern devices used in the clinic are sophisticated, much smaller and more affordable.
-Read some more on this modality in this post.

 TENS for low back pain